 - Children are made aware of what they need to do if they are worried about anything and who they can turn to in school.
-KS1 are introducing Worry Monsters in each class, whereby the children will be able to write their name and put it in the monster, this will then indicate to their teacher that they want to talk about something privately.
-KS2 children have access to a Worry Box, whereby they can write their concerns on a piece of paper and Mrs Helliwell, Mrs Barrow or Miss Henderson will respond to them.
+KS1 have a Worry Monster in each class, whereby the children are able to write their name and put it in the monster, this will then indicate to their teacher that they want to talk about something privately.
+KS2 children have access to a Worry Box in their classroom, whereby they can write their concerns on a piece of paper and and adult will respond to them

 All staff have undertaken Prevent training which is a government intiative for all professionals working with children to show due regard to the prevention of people being drawn to radicalisation.